 The Metropolitan Railway line to Hammersmith was built through the district in 1864 and a station opened four years later on Bramley Road, at the junction with a branch line running south to Addison Road.
 By this time cottage laundries and pigsties were replacing former brickfields and the station was nicknamed ‘Piggery Junction’.

 Latimer Road’s poverty drew municipal and philanthropic assistance.
-In 1880 the school board for London built the three-storey Latimer Road school, which now houses Kensington and Chelsea’s pupil support centre and St Anne’s nursery school, which may be the oldest institution of its kind in London.
+In 1880 the school board for London built the three-storey Latimer Road school, which now houses Ormiston Latimer Academy, an alternative provision school that provides education for vulnerable and challenging young people.
 Harrow school established a mission on the street in 1884 and a school in 1887.